zakimjz/zakimjz.github.io/pages/courses/datamining/assign5.md

 goes for the spread parameter $\sigma^2$ for the Gaussian kernel.

-Report the test accuracy for the different kernels, and the best value of the hyperparameters.
+Report the test accuracy for the different kernels, and the best value of the hyperparameters, that should be selected based on the validation accuracy.

+Accuracy is defined as the number of correct predictions over the number of points in a given dataset (e.g., validation set or testing set).

 #### CSCI6390

 In addition, you must also implement the inhomogeneous polynomial kernel.
 You need to select the best degree and $C$ value.

-Report the test accuracy and the best hyperparameters used.
+Report the test accuracy and the best hyperparameters used based on the validation accuracy.

 ---